From Shack to Shed: What is a Bill of Materials and How Does it Help

 Create your manufacturing data in a unified design environment: When all of your CAD tools are working together in the same environment, you can tie the different portions of the PCB design process together.
 For instance, when your part data is tied together with your PCB design tools, you can work with that you know will be available for manufacturing.

-Avoid manual changes to the with text editors: Manual edits are an open invitation to introduce human error into your bill of materials.
+Avoid manual changes to the bill of materials the with text editors: Manual edits are an open invitation to introduce human error into your bill of materials.
 A better solution is to use generation software that allows you to enter miscellaneous within the context of your PCB design environment.
 This will allow you to select the correct from your sources without the worry of human error.

 These suggestions can help you to deliver a correct and reliable PCB to your manufacturer every time.
 With the automation of a clean bill of materials, your engineering team can focus its efforts on design instead of documentation.